EqualExperts/dbt-unit-testing/README.md

 Dbt Unit Testing is a dbt package that provides support for unit testing in [dbt](https://github.com/dbt-labs/dbt).

-You can test models independently by mocking their dependencies (models, sources, snapshots, seeds).
+You can test models independently by mocking their dependencies (models, sources, snapshots, seeds, metrics).

 - [Installation](#installation)
 - [More About Dbt Unit Testing](#more-about-dbt-unit-testing)